Blood will always be thicker than water.

 HACKED Cybersecurity expert Della Quinn is tired of looking at ex-Navy pilot Gavin Bok’s stupidly handsome face, and ever since she transferred to the Faradays’ Chicago headquarters, that feels like all she’s been doing.
 Still, when a mission takes them both to Russia in search of a missing helicopter, Della finds she’s not the only one looking—and Gavin more than likes what he sees.
 As they race to beat the clock, their attraction explodes into a connection neither anticipated—but one they’ll fight to the death to save.

-Coming SPRING 2018 in digital and print.
+Coming SUMMER 2018 in digital and print.

 The doors dinged open, and they entered the lift.
 “So this is a visit to Heidi up in MESEC?”
 MESEC being the Middle Eastern Securities section, and Heidi being liaison officer Heidi Longfellow, a CIA specialist in Arabic languages and cultures on loan to MI6.
 “And why am I going with you?”